undo the knot

 Entry is free and by pre-booked appointment only

-We have a number of measures in place in line with Government guidance, including physical distancing, limits on visitor numbers, increased cleaning, hand-sanitising stations, and a one-way route through the gallery
+We have put a number of measures in place in line with Government restrictions and guidance.

 This autumn, CAMPLE LINE will present an exhibition of new work by artist Sara Barker, entitled undo the knot.